basemkhirat/elasticsearch/readme.md

 ## Laravel, Lumen and Native php elasticseach query builder to build complex queries using an elegant syntax

 - Keeps you away from wasting your time by replacing array queries with a simple and elegant syntax you will love.
+- Feeling free to create, drop and mapping index fields throw easy artisan console commands.
 - Lumen framework support.
 - Native php and composer based applications support.
 - Supports [laravel 5.4](https://laravel.com/docs/5.4) and can be used as a  [laravel scout](https://laravel.com/docs/5.4/scout) driver.
 - Dealing with multiple elasticsearch connections at the same time.
 - Supports scan and scroll queries for dealing big data.
 - Awesome pagination based on [LengthAwarePagination](https://github.com/illuminate/pagination).
-- Feeling free to create, drop and mapping index fields.

 - Caching queries using a caching layer over query builder built on [laravel cache](https://laravel.com/docs/5.4/cache).

 ## Requirements